ziap/2048-tdl/readme.md

 ### Build

 GCC and GNU Make are required to build the program.
-To build the GUI, you also need the GTK+ development libraries and webkit2gtk-4.0.

 Currently, the makefile only supports Linux.
 Building the program on other platforms should be possible, but not tested.
 Cross platform build script is planned.

+To build the GUI, you need to install the GTK+ development libraries and webkit2gtk-4.0 and enable the submodule.

 Building the program on Google Colaboratory is also supported if you disable the GUI.

-Make sure to clone the repository recursively or initalize the submodules. (only required if you are using the GUI)

 #### Build steps